-Strength training builds muscles, and the more muscles you have, the more you increase your resting metabolic rate, meaning that you will be burning more calories even when you are not working out.
+Strength training builds muscles, and the more muscles you have, the higher your resting metabolic rate.
+This means you will burn more calories even when you are not working out.
 Isn’t that a good thing?
-Duh.

-Therefore, make sure to add at least two strength workouts into your training program.
+Therefore, add at least two strength workouts into your training program.

-For the highest calorie burn, make sure to train your entire body on each workout.
+For the highest calorie burn, train your entire body on each workout.
 Focus on total-body exercises that challenge the large muscle groups, like push-ups, squats, deadlifts, planks, lunges, and pull-ups.